-Our motive is simple: The police in Uvalde, Texas, have taught the nation a lesson.
-Namely, that we cannot wait for officials to do the obvious job before us, and that ordinary citizens must rise to the occasion to combat society's Crisis of Apathy that Uvalde was only the latest display of.
+Our motive is simple: The police in Uvalde, Texas and elsewhere have taught the nation a lesson.
+Namely, that we cannot wait for officials to do the obvious job before us, and that ordinary citizens must rise to the occasion to combat society's Crisis of Apathy that Uvalde was only one display of.

 "Be watchful; stand firm in the faith; be courageous; be strong."
 1 Corinthians 16:13

 We are men who commit to preparing, both in body and in soul, to safeguard the helpless: no matter what form rendering that aid takes, and to remain vigilant at all times and places to be ready to give that aid.

 "I can do all things through Christ who strengthens me." - Philippians 4:13

 "You may delay, but time will not." - Benjamin Franklin

 The Vigilants are just getting started.
 More content, more endeavors, more details, and more missions are coming soon.

 "Let us have Faith that right makes might, and in that Faith let us dare to do our duty as we understand it." - Abraham Lincoln

 We are not asking for permission to do so and we will not heed orders to refrain from so doing when the circumstances demand action.